ClerVolc research is organized around seven thematic programs:

 5 – Mantle control of magma sources

 We characterize the deep processes controlling magma generation, and the long-term behavior of volcanoes, through geochemical observations and laboratory experiments.
-Notably, we focus on the nature, flux and timescales of magma transfer beneath arc volcanoes, deep-versus-shallow origins of hotspot magmatism, global recycling of fusible material, and of the elements that facilitate melting, geothermal gradients and partial melting processes in the deep mantle, and mantle heterogeneity and sampling limitations imposed by complex melting processes.
+Notably, we focus on the nature, fluxes and timescales of magma transfer beneath island-arc volcanoes, deep-versus-shallow origins of hotspot magmatism, global recycling of fusible material, and the elements that facilitate melting, geothermal gradients and partial melting processes in the deep mantle.

 6 – Volcanic mass flows and lava flows: genesis and impacts